Is Cataract Surgery Right for You?

 One treatment for cataract removal is phaco-emulsification, in which the eye’s internal lens is emulsified (or made liquid) with an ultrasonic handpiece and aspirated (suctioned out) from the eye.
 Then the surgeon will put in a new artificial lens called an intraocular lens (IOL), which will be left in the eye permanently.

-More often, Georgia Ophthalmologists performs laser cataract surgery using the CATALYS precision laser system.
+More often, Georgia Ophthalmologists performs this laser cataract procedure using the CATALYS precision laser system.
 The CATALYS System will image your eye and make precise 3D maps of relevant structures.
 This enables the surgeon to create a tailored treatment plan that is uniquely customized for your eye.
 Using the CATALYS System, the surgeon will create precise incisions, including a circular one to access and remove the cloudy lens, and replace it with a new artificial lens

 During your cataract consultation, your surgeon will discuss treatment options and which one is best for you.

-Cataract surgery usually takes 15 minutes or less, and recovery is quick.
+The cataract procedure usually takes 15 minutes or less, and recovery is quick.

 • Improved clarity of vision